xebia/cypress-meetup-2018/docs/customCommands.md

 ## More Information

-You can find more de examples here to help you: [Cypress documentation.](https://docs.cypress.io/api/cypress-api/custom-commands.html#Syntax)
+You can find more examples [here](https://docs.cypress.io/api/cypress-api/custom-commands.html#Syntax) to help you.